 Will a DUI prevent you from getting licensed in California?
 It depends on the above factors and playing your cards right.
 Of course, the best strategy right now is to fight your DUI charges and avoid a conviction in the first place.

 While a single DUI conviction should not stop you from being admitted to the bar, if there were aggravating circumstances, or if this was not your first offense, then it is certainly advisable to proceed with caution.
 Regardless, your best bet is to discuss the details with an Orange County DUI defense lawyer from the Law Offices of Virginia L. Landry, Inc.

-Call now to schedule a free case evaluation with a Board Certified DUI defense expert!
+Contact us to schedule a free case evaluation with a Board-Certified DUI defense expert!